 Though not specifically holiday-themed, tickets to Harry Potter and the Sorcerer’s Stone™ in Concert will be on every child’s wish list this season.
 From December 11 to 14, kids ages four and up (and muggles of all ages) can revel in Harry, Ron, and Hermione’s adventures, set to John Williams’s iconic score.
 Then, help Music Director Jaap van Zweden ring in the New Year along with his renowned orchestra and exciting guest stars at a stunning New Year’s Eve program (December 31).

 Though they be but small, the Chamber Music Society of Lincoln Center offers a robust season of holiday programming.
-On December 15, CMS honors the work of violinist Arcangelo Corelli whose “Christmas Concerto” (Fatto per la notte di Natale) depicting the Nativity scene is a beautiful tone painting and audience favorite.
-You can also celebrate the art of chamber music on December 17 with Bach’s irresistible Brandenburg Concertos, an essential experience for concertgoers.
+On December 8 and 10, CMS honors the work of violinist Arcangelo Corelli whose “Christmas Concerto” (Fatto per la notte di Natale) depicting the Nativity scene is a beautiful tone painting and audience favorite.
+You can also celebrate the art of chamber music on December 13, 15, and 17 with Bach’s irresistible Brandenburg Concertos, an essential experience for concertgoers.

 Dozens of events this December will warm you with the wonderment of the performing arts.